-Warwick Town Council: The Town Council recommends that the LPA does not discount the requirement that the developer must provide social housing and that the option should be to agree to require the development to provide funding to enable social housing to be provided off site as agreed in respect of planning approval W13/0464 for a care community on land at Earls River Avenue.
+Warwick Town Council: Comments awaited and will reported to Planning Committee.
+(Comments on previous application: The Town Council recommends that the LPA does not discount the requirement that the developer must provide social housing and that the option should be to agree to require the development to provide funding to enable social housing to be provided off site as agreed in respect of planning approval W13/0464 for a care community on land at Earls River Avenue.)

-Public response: Five objections received raising the following concerns:
+Public response: Three objections received (formerly 5) raising the following concerns:

 - Increased traffic onto The Butts and the private access to rear of dwellings on The Butts. - Dangerous vehicular access off The Butts with insufficient visibility on a slope.
 The present road is inadequate for current traffic, and the current access only allows one car to pass.
 The road surface may require improvement. - Insufficient parking provision.
-Access and parking for The Butts dwellings will be affected. - Impact of refuse vehicles using the access where the surface is unsuitable and there is inadequate manoeuvring space.
-The Butts residents have shared responsibility for maintenance of this area, and have a roadside refuse collection service. - Noise, disturbance and inconvenience from construction works.
+Access and parking for The Butts dwellings will be affected. - Construction of a bin store at the site entrance is totally inappropriate.
+It will create odour nuisance, be unsightly, and obstruct vehicles.
+The Butts residents have shared responsibility for maintenance of this area, and have a roadside refuse collection service which should be extended to the development site. - Noise, disturbance and inconvenience from construction works.
 Access for demolition is not clear. - Loss of amenity to residents of The Butts.
 The proposals are out of character and overbearing.
 These neighbours are at a lower level which has not been considered.
 Flood lights on the site would be at first floor (bedroom) level for these houses. - There is no undertaking provided for shared site access maintenance. - Potential harm to St Mary's Church, particularly from views from the tower i.e. garages below - Harm to Conservation Area.
 The shared space between Northgate and The Butts is a green and quiet space in the heart of the town.
-The proposal is wholly out of place between two Georgian environments. - Proposed levels at the rear are utilitarian, not of human scale, with the character of a suburban cul-de-sac, and unacceptable for a Conservation Area. - There are large areas of unrelieved identical modern finishes which will appear monotonous, poor and out of character with the stone and landscape of surrounding properties.
+The proposal is wholly out of place between two Georgian environments.

+- Proposed levels at the rear are utilitarian, not of human scale, with the character of a suburban cul-de-sac, and unacceptable for a Conservation Area. - There are large areas of unrelieved identical modern finishes which will appear monotonous, poor and out of character with the stone and landscape of surrounding properties.